-- 1/2 teaspoon guar gum
+- 1/2 teaspoon guar gum or xanthan gum

-- 1/2 cup vegan yogurt, or sour cream.
+- 1/2 cup vegan yogurt or sour cream.
 I used So Delicious plain yogurt

-- 1 teaspoon vanilla extract
+- 2 teaspoon vanilla extract

 OPTIONAL ADD IN'S

-- cinnamon, dark chocolate chips, diced berries
+- cinnamon dark chocolate chips

-- 1/2 cup corn free powdered sugar or powdered coconut sugar
+- 1 cup corn free powdered sugar

-Whisk the dry ingredients together.
+Add in the dry ingredients together.